 EVEN I—SHE OF THE MONTHLY CHORES LISTS—get overwhelmed at the thought of it: fall cleanup.
 As the month begins, I wait in a sort of suspended animation—for frost, and for leaf drop, the two accelerators that manufacture literal heaps of to-do’s faster than I can keep up.
-Top on our chores list this month: a 7-point program to help us all focus, along with some critical note-taking on the 2016 garden, as we’re teasing it apart.
+Top on our chores list this month: an 8-point program to help us all focus, along with some critical note-taking on the year’s garden, as we’re teasing it apart.

 garden elsewhere? regional links

 THE ORGANIC-GARDENING approach and the how-to tips I offer apply most anywhere–pruning a rose or sowing a tomato seed is similar, wherever the rose or tomato may grow.
 But the when is not the same.
 To adjust timing: My garden is in Zone 5B, in the Hudson Valley (NY)-Berkshires (MA) area, where frost can persist well into May and return in October.
 You may need next month’s chores, or last month’s (the archive is here).
 For more Zone-specific advice, I’ve rounded up links to calendars and checklists from around the nation (and the U.K.).
 But read on first, because I’m betting there’s something here for you, wherever you may dig, weed, or prune.